daiearth22/test/support/workflows/shared/zendesk/zendesk_admin.html.md

 Service Level Agreements are defined.
 Currently only one is defined, with different response times required depending on the _priority_  of the ticket which can be Urgent, High, Normal, or Low.

-Emergency tickets (SLA category 1 per the list above/index.html.md) are tagged as "Urgent" using a 30 minute max response time setting.
+Emergency tickets (SLA category 1 per the list above) are tagged as "Urgent" using a 30 minute max response time setting.

 SLA category 2 items are tagged as either High or Normal priority.